James Robinson (footballer, born 1982): Melbourne Victory

 It was a string of impressive performances for the third, then second-tier club – 19 games for 13 goals in 2006 – that saw Robinson initially selected as a train-on squad player for A-League club Melbourne Victory.
 By Round 8, and with Melbourne's prolific striker Archie Thompson away on national duty for Australia, Robinson was called up to a bench spot for the away match at Newcastle, upon which he came on as an 81st-minute substitute.

 With the departure of Belgian defender Geoffrey Claeys in November 2006, Melbourne Victory announced the signing of the striker; at the end of the home and away season, Robinson had played a total of five games.
 His only start came in the Round 19 match against Perth Glory at Members Equity Stadium.
-His first and only goal for the club came in the 92nd minute with a looping header against Adelaide United in the 2007 A-League major semi-final second leg in front of 47,000 fans to win the game for Melbourne Victory and send them through to their first A-League grand final, making him an instant club hero.
+His first and only goal for the club came in the 92nd minute with a looping header against Adelaide United in the 2007 A-League major semi-final second leg in front of 47,000 fans to win the game for Melbourne Victory and send them through to their first A-League grand final.

-Despite his crucial contribution to the Victory's triumphant campaign, he was not offered a new contract by coach Ernie Merrick, he said that the loss of Robinson from the team was due to his Australian visa conditions.
+Despite his contribution to the Victory's campaign, he was not offered a new contract by coach Ernie Merrick - he said that the loss of Robinson from the team was due to his Australian visa conditions.